-- Cut pumpkin into big pieces.
-Remove the thick skin.
-Grate it.
+- Cut the pumpkin into big pieces, remove the thick skin, and then grate the flesh.

-- Soak rice semolina in water for 10 minutes.
-Strain it.
+- Soak rice semolina in water for 10 minutes and then strain.

-- Finely grate coconut.
-If it is coarse, slightly dry grind to make the granules thin.
+- Finely grate the coconut.
+If it is coarse, slightly dry-grind to make the granules smaller.

-- Generously grease a cooker container with butter/ghee.
+- Generously grease a cooker container with butter or ghee.

-- Take grated pumpkin in a mixing bowl.
-Add all other ingredients, such as grated coconut, powdered jaggery, rice semolina, wheat semolina, salt, and powdered cardamom.
-Pumpkin leaves some water.
-If it is not sufficient, add some water.
+- Transfer the grated pumpkin to a mixing bowl.
+Add grated coconut, powdered jaggery, rice semolina, wheat semolina, salt, and powdered cardamom.
+The pumpkin should contain some water; if it is insufficient, add some water.
 The mix should be thick like idli batter.

 - Pour the mix into the greased container.
 Pour the remaining ghee on top of the mix.
-Steam cook for 10-12 minutes on medium-high fire.
+Steam-cook for 10 to 12 minutes on medium-high fire.
 Don't use cooker weight.
 You can even cook it in a steamer.

 - Once it is done, take out the container.
-Cool it for 10 minutes.
-Cut it into any shape you like.
-Enjoy eating pumpkin pudding hot or cold with few drops of liquid ghee on top.
+Cool for 10 minutes.
+Cut the pudding into slices.
+Enjoy hot or cold with a few drops of liquid ghee on top.